 The radio's external speaker could be used as an audio source but you will find that when you plug the K45 audio cable into your transceiver's external speaker output the transceiver's internal speaker will be disabled.
 This means you wil need a splitter Y cable:

 The CW keying input jack on most transceivers is either a 1/4" or 1/8" stereo phone type which normally accepts an iambic paddle input.
 The K45 uses an 1/8" stereo output jack so you may be able to use a 1/8" to 1/8" inch cable.
 Otherwise you'll need a 1/4" to 1/8" plug adapter.
 You will need to disable your radio's internal keyer and run it in straight key mode.
 In almost all cases, the PTT output will not be used, we recommended using a stereo connector and disable the K45's PTT output.
 The PTT ring connection is really only used to key an amplifier or activate an antenna changeover relay.

 We offer an accessory cable kit that covers most setups which consists of two cables (1/8" stereo to 1/8" stereo) and one 1/4" to 1/8" adapter.
 One of the cable would be used for audio and the other for transceiver keying.
 The adapter, if needed, could be used on either the paddle cable or transceiver cable.

 The USB host cable is a USB A to USB Mini B type.
-You may already have one of these, if not we offer one at a very low price.
+We include one with every K45.